Hierarchical Topological States without Dimension Reduction: Results and Discussion

-Notably, the $\mathbb{Z}_2$ invariant can be directly applied to the supercell, as its calculation is independent of the unit cell architecture.
-As shown in Fig.~\ref{fig:z2}, the $\mathbb{Z}_2$ invariant of the 2nd-OUC depends on both the ratio $\frac{d}{D}$ and the strengths of $c_1$ and $c_2$, which correspond to the 1st-OUC topology at the periodic boundaries.
-Importantly, it is independent of the 1st-OUC topology at the two domain walls themselves.
+Notably, the $\mathbb{Z}_2$ invariant can be directly applied to the 2nd-HL unit cell, as its evaluation relies only on eigenvectors.
+As shown in Fig.~\ref{fig:z2}, the $\mathbb{Z}_2$ invariant depends critically on both the ratio $\frac{d}{D}$ and the strengths of $c_1$ and $c_2$, $i.e.$, the 1st-HL topology at periodic boundaries.
+Importantly, the invariant shows no dependence on the 1st-HL unit cell topology localized at the two domain walls themselves.

-The application of Eqns.~\ref{winding_number_original} and \ref{eq:H'} to obtain the winding number, $W$, however, is not as straightforward.
-This complexity arises because the matrix $\bm{\sigma}_3$ is a $2\times2$ Pauli matrix associated with a diatomic 1st-OUC.
-It needs to be scaled up to an equivalent $2N \times 2N$ matrix, $\bm{\Theta}$, where $2N=D$, representing the number of masses in a 2nd-OUC.
-Since $\bm{\sigma}_3$ is a Hermitian and unitary operator ($i.e.$, $\bm {\sigma}_3^2 = \bm{I}$) that anti-commutes with the stiffness matrix (such that $\bm{\sigma}_3^{-1} \bm{H} \bm{\sigma}_3 = -\bm{H}$), the matrix, $\bm{\Theta}$, must satisfy similar criteria.
-This can be accomplished by taking the tensor product of $\bm{\sigma}_3$ with the identity matrix, $\bm{I}_{2N\times 2N}$ \cite{shi2021disorder,maffei2018topological,manmana2012topological}:
+The direct application of Eqn.~\ref{winding_number_original} to compute the winding number $W$, however, is not as straightforward.
+This complexity arises because the matrix $\bm{\sigma}_3$ is a $2\times2$ Pauli matrix associated with a diatomic 1st-HL unit cell.
+It needs to be scaled up to an equivalent $2N \times 2N$ matrix $\bm{\Theta}$ for a system with $N$ mass pairs ($N=D$ for the 2nd-HL unit cell).
+Since $\bm{\sigma}_3$ is Hermitian, unitary ($\bm {\sigma}_3^2 = \bm{I}$) and anti-commutes with the stiffness matrix ($\bm{\sigma}_3^{-1} \bm{H} \bm{\sigma}_3 = -\bm{H}$), these essential algebraic properties must be preserved in the enlarged representation.
+This is achieved by defining